leecher1337/mgoodies-skype/JGmail/docs/JGmail-readme.txt

 JGmail is an enhancement of the existing JabberG plugin for Miranda-IM that aim better support of the specific XMPP extensions of the Google Talk service.

-JGmail is announced and discussed in dedicated “official” thread in Miranda’s forum located at http://forums.miranda-im.org/showthread.php?t=5730
+JGmail is announced and discussed in dedicated "official" thread in Miranda"s forum located at http://forums.miranda-im.org/showthread.php?t=5730

 Below is a short description of JGmail features cropped from the forum: